Village Institutes

 Village Institutes (Turkish: Köy Enstitüleri) were a group of rural schools in Turkey founded in accordance with a project led by Hasan Âli Yücel, who was the Minister of Education at the time.
 The project started on April 17, 1940 in order to train teachers.
 They were the cornerstones of the rural development projects in the post-war Turkish state.
 At the time there weren't many educational institutions in most villages, the institutes helped educate the rural populace.
 Village Institutes were established to meet the needs of the teachers of each village.
 Despite their short lifespan, they increased the number of primary schools in the country.
-They had the support of prime minister İsmet İnönü and the director general of primary education İsmail Hakkı Tonguç.
+They had the support of president İsmet İnönü and the director general of primary education İsmail Hakkı Tonguç.

 Foundation and general information

 Students were selected among the most successful students in the villages and after taking education they went back to these villages to work as teachers because for the other people educated at the other teacher training schools, going to a village and being teachers those places are seen as obligatory works.
 However, the rate of literacy was as low as 5% in the early times of the Turkish Republic and the 80% of the total population were living in the villages.
 A pedagogist named Halil Fikret Kanad had been working on this project for a long time and he supported the idea of training ambitious teachers being volunteers at these villages.

-Beginning in 1940, the village institutes started to be founded in the fields which are cultivable.
+Village Institutes had its roots in 1936 when the first Teacher Course (Eğitmen Kursu) was started in Çifteler, Eskişehir, Upon the success of this first course, 3 other village teacher schools were opened in İzmir, Kırklareli, Kastamonu.
+Officially established in 1940, the village institutes started to be founded in the areas which have cultivable lands and easier access through railway.
+The law numbered 3803 envisaged the conversion of existing trial schools into institutes and the opening of seventeen new Village Institutes.
 In these schools founded at 21 different regions of Turkey, the teachers would teach villagers both how to read and write and modern agriculture methods.
 Instead of education based on just books, they taught people by practicing things in the right place.
 With this purpose, all the schools had their own fields, farms, workshops and animals.
 Until its closure, a lot of fields became useful for agriculture and the production in these fields increased.
 A great number of warehouses, new roads and buildings were built by the people educating at these schools.
-Until 1954 when they were closed, 1.308 women and 15.943 men, namely totally 17.251 people were educated as teachers.
+Until 1954 when they were closed, 1,308 women and 15,943 men, namely totally 17,251 people were educated as teachers.